imtayadeway/imtayadeway.github.io/reading-list/index.md

 - Groucho and Me, by Groucho Marx
 - Bleeding Edge, by Thomas Pynchon

+### 2022

+- The Hanging Stranger, by Philip K. Dick

 ### 2021

 - [The Testament of Yves Gundron], by Emily Barton